LOADING

 We have all caught a travel bug.

-Millennials are road-tripping more
+Millennials and Gen Z are road-tripping more

 Going on a road trip is in itself like going on an adventure, a journey, where destination is of a secondary importance.